 These programmes were conducted for the implementation of the recommendations made by the Lessons Learnt and Reconciliation Commission targeting the children of the people with a Tamil origin who live in the estates and the children displaced as a result of the war that lasted for a long time.
 The primary objective of this programme was to create a safe childhood for the children living in these areas by ensuring their basic child rights.
 The activities included provision of facilities for children, establishing pleasure centers for them, holding art, music, dancing and sports events and conducting literacy classes for children who were illiterate.
 Financial allocations were made based on the requests received from the Divisional Secretariat Divisions.
-These programs were conducted for the implementation of the recommendations made by the Lessons Learnt and Reconciliation Commission targeting the children of the people with a Tamil origin who live in the estates and the children displaced as a result of the war that lasted for a long time.
-The primary objective of this programme was to create a safe childhood for the children living in these areas by ensuring their basic child rights.
-The activities included provision of facilities for children, establishing pleasure centers for them, holding art, music, dancing and sports events and conducting literacy classes for children who were illiterate.
-Financial allocations were made based on the requests received from the Divisional Secretariat Divisions.

-Programmers are implemented at District S.D. and Divisional S.D. levels to raise awareness of those who were directly involved in war.
+Programmes are implemented at District S.D. and Divisional S.D. levels to raise awareness of those who were directly involved in war.
 Safety of children when away from home and facilities for improving knowledge and skills are provided.
 Children are fortunate to use the library and play indoor games and outdoor games here.

-Accordingly, the following programmes were implemented during the year 2014
+Accordingly, the following programmes were implemented during the year 2015.

-Serial Program progress No. 01 Conducted special awareness programs district wise for 20 programs child soldiers 02 Projects to provide aid for self - soldiers 35 projects 03 Established child friendly centers and provision of library 15 centers and sports facilities for external and internal activities 04 Conducted Public awareness programs on various topics 99 programs related to child abuse and children's rights 05 Conducted mobile services and issued children's birth 14 children certificates and conducted Dental Clinics 01 clinic 06 For Estate associated schools: Established children's clubs 71 children's clubs By that, provided library facilities 05 libraries And conducted literacy classes 04 classes Provided school equipment time to time to schools and 2098 equipment children
+Serial Program progress No. 01 Conducting special awareness programs at district level 25 programs for the rehabilitated child soldiers 02 Projects to provide aid for self - employments 05 projects 03 Establishment of child friendly centers and provision of 04 centers library facilities as well as sports facilities for indoor and outdoor activities 04 Conducted Public awareness programs on various topics 150 programs related to child abuse and children's rights 05 Issued birth certificates for children and held Dental 25 children Clinics by conducting Mobile Services 02 clinics 06 For Estate based schools: Setting up of children's clubs 80 children's clubs Through them, provision of library facilities 09 libraries Conducting literacy classes 02 classes Provision of school equipment for children with irregular 2003 school equipment attendance and to re-admitted students sets